ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-keyword-dictionary.md

 ## Using keyword dictionaries in custom sensitive information types and DLP policies

 Keyword dictionaries can be used as part of the match requirements for a custom sensitive information type, or as a sensitive information type themselves.
-Both require [Create a custom sensitive information type in Security & Compliance Center PowerShell](create-a-custom-sensitive-information-type-in-scc-powershell.md).
+Both require you to create a [custom sensitive information type](create-a-custom-sensitive-information-type-in-scc-powershell.md).
 Follow the instructions in the linked article to create a sensitive information type.
 Once you have the XML, you'll need the GUID identifier for the dictionary to use it.

 ```
 <Entity id="9e5382d0-1b6a-42fd-820e-44e0d3b15b6e" patternsProximity="300" recommendedConfidence="75">